Daily Info, Oxford

 Turl Street

-Lincoln College (telephone 279800), at the High Street end of Turl Street, was founded in 1427.
+Lincoln College (tel 01865 279800), at the High Street end of Turl Street, was founded in 1427.
 The deconsecrated church at the end of the street (the former city church of All Saints, dating back to 1708) has been converted into a library for Lincoln College.
 The old church bells remain.

 [graphical map] [alphabetical list]